varagg/ng-quiz-app/README.md

 1) `static/` (quickest - no install)

-**What it is:**
-A client-only implementation using plain HTML, CSS and JavaScript.
+- What it is: A client-only implementation using plain HTML, CSS and JavaScript.
 Good for quick demos and understanding app flow.

-**Run locally:**
+**How to run locally:**

 ```zsh
 # macOS: open in default browser